coderdojo-banbridge/astro-pi/2018/LuxQuest/README.md

 This is the code that will when the results are returned.
 To run it enter the following at the command line:

 `python dataModeller.py`

+#### config.py

+This config class is common to both recorder and modeller and allows us to change various settings, e.g. where results are recorded/read & how long we pause between each photo.
+It does not needed to be run, merely be in the same directory as our recorder & modeller code.